Manchester, Sheffield and Lincolnshire Railway: Hyde branch and extension to New Mills

 The MS&LR opened a branch to Hyde from Newton, on the main line on 1 March 1858.
 Newton station had been called Newton & Hyde (now Hyde North), and an omnibus service to Hyde itself had been operated at one time.
 (The Hyde station is now Hyde Central.)
-Parliamentary sanction was given in 1858 to extend the Hyde branch to Compstall Bridge, then a local centre of industry.
+Authorisation was given by the ' (21 & 22 Vict. c. lxxv) to extend the Hyde branch to Compstall Bridge, then a local centre of industry.
 In fact the extension was from Hyde to Marple, with intermediate stations at Woodley and Romiley; it opened on 5 August 1862.

 A further extension looked advantageous, and this was conceived as a nominally independent company, the Marple, New Mills and Hayfield Junction Railway (MNM&HJR).
 Sponsored by the MS&LR it was authorised by the Marple, New Mills and Hayfield Junction Railway Act 1860 (23 & 24 Vict. c. xv) on 15 May 1860.
 It was to extend to New Mills with a branch from there to Hayfield.
 From Marple to New Mills the line opened for goods on 1 July 1865 and for passengers on 1 February 1867.
 Meanwhile, the Midland Railway was building a line up from near Miller's Dale, joining the MNM&HJR at New Mills; it opened on 1 October 1866.
 This gave the Midland Railway access to the MS&LR system, and thereby to Manchester.
 The Marple, New Mills and Hayfield Junction Railway Company was acquired by the MS&LR on 5 July 1865 under the Manchester, Sheffield and Lincolnshire Railway (Purchase, &c.)
 Act 1865 (28 & 29 Vict. c. ccxlviii).